The College

 Committing to a journey of learning and reconciliation

-The College is committed to working together with Indigenous Knowledge Keepers, Elders and community members to advance reconciliation, cultural safety and humility in registered nursing regulation and practice.
+The College is committed to working together with First Nations, Inuit and Métis Knowledge Keepers, Elders and community members to advance reconciliation, cultural safety and humility in registered nursing regulation and practice.
 While we are early in this journey, we dedicate ourselves to engaging respectfully and in a spirit of partnership.

 Read our commitment statement